lucpod/ticketless/lessons/04-serverless-application-model/README.md

   - `Runtime` indicates which runtime we want to use to run the code (in our case Node.js version 6.10)

   - `Events` is a dictionary that describes all the events that will trigger the execution of the Lambda function.
 Every event is identified by an arbitrary name (in our case we choose `Endpoint`).
 An event object needs to have a `Type` (in the case of API Gateway it's simply `Api`) and a set of `Properties`.
 Properties will change based on the type of event, for Api events we specified a `Path` and a `Method`.

+  - The block `Output` at the end of the file, it's not strictly mandatory but it will help us to retrieve the URL of our API.
+API Gateway will create a random endpoint URL and by exporting it, we will be able to easily reference to it.

 >💡 **TIP**: the SAM command line utility offers an helper that allows you to validate a template file.
 To try it out, run the following command.
 > ```bash